janani0703/janani-priya-g/README.md

-day 1 ui ux introduction learn about ui ux
+day 1 ui ux introduction learn about ui ux day 2 logo creation and usage of tools